 Grinnell Glacier: Glacier National Park’s Top Hike

-Last Updated on: 3rd April 2024, 09:36 pm
+Last Updated on: 26th October 2024, 09:17 pm

 Many visitors to Glacier National Park regard the Grinnell Glacier Trail as their favorite hike in the park (though the Highline Trail is another top contender).
 But what makes it so special?

 Though strenuous and somewhat crowded, the hike’s scenery constantly evolves.
-Along the way, you’ll encounter stunning views of turquoise lakes, encounter waterfalls, and finish the hake at Grinnell Glacier itself.
+Along the way, you’ll encounter stunning views of turquoise lakes, encounter waterfalls, and finish the hike at Grinnell Glacier itself.
 And there’s a good chance you’ll even spot some wildlife.

 In this guide, we’ll be covering everything you need to know to prepare for hiking to Grinnell Glacier, in addition to a detailed rundown of the hike itself.